Baptist World Aid Australia is committed to the safety and well-being of all children and young people accessing our services.

 Baptist World Aid Australia, a wholly-owned subsidiary of Transform Aid International Group, welcomes feedback and is committed to efficiently and effectively resolving any complaints.
 We recognise the importance of complaints and regard them as an opportunity to rectify issues and better serve our supporters.

 A full version of both Baptist World Aid Australia’s Complaints Policy is available below.

-If you would like to provide feedback or make a complaint, please call us on 1300 789 991 or email us at [email protected].
-If you believe there has been a breach of the ACFID Code of Conduct, you can lodge a complaint on their website.
+If you would like to provide feedback, make a complaint, or you believe there has been a breach of the ACFID Code of Conduct please call us on 1300 789 991 or email us at [email protected].
+If you would like to further refer the matter to ACFID then you can also lodge a complaint on their website.

 We strive to promote sustainability and environmental friendliness both in our Australian offices and when implementing programs to alleviate poverty overseas.

 We are committed to high quality in our work.
 We are accountable to our key stakeholders, particularly those we partner with in communities.
 To ensure this high standard, we comply with the following stringent guidelines:

 Baptist World Aid Australia, as a member of the Transform Aid International group, is a member of the Australian Council for International Development (ACFID) and a compliant signatory to ACFID’s Code of Conduct.
 The Code requires members to meet high standards of corporate governance, public accountability, and financial management.
 To learn more, visit the ACFID Code of Conduct website here.

 Baptist World Aid Australia, as a member of the Transform Aid International group, is registered with the Australian Charities and Not-for-Profits Commission (ACNC).
 We meet ACNC standards for remaining charitable, operating lawfully, and running in an accountable and responsible way.
 To learn more, visit the ACNC website here.